surenss861/riskmate/docs/JOB_ROSTER_STRATEGIC_SUMMARY.md

 This is no longer "early SaaS UI."

 This is **enterprise-grade internal software** — the kind companies depend on to not get sued.

+### The Core Philosophy

+**We're no longer designing screens.**

+**We're designing institutional memory.**

+That's why this feels:
+- Expensive
+- Serious
+- Non-DIY
+- Insurable

+You're building something companies depend on **when things go wrong** — not when things are easy.

 ---